Prey (1977 film): Plot

-The next morning, Jo is furious to discover that all the chickens have been slaughtered.
+The next morning, Jo is furious to find all the chickens slaughtered.
 Blaming a local fox, she lays traps for the animal and goes after it with a rifle, assisted by Jessica and Kator.
 When the hunt fails, Kator tracks and kills the fox on his own and presents it to Jessica and Jo as a trophy.
 The trio celebrate with a champagne party for which Jo dresses Kator in drag.
 A subsequent game of hide-and-seek brings out more of the hunter in Kator.
 Later, Jo is disturbed to find the fox carcass stripped bare and realises that the animal was not caught in a trap as she and Jessica thought.
 Jessica angrily rejects her warnings about Anders, interpreting Jo's fear as jealousy and revealing that she knows the truth about Simon.

 The next morning, Jo arms herself with her knife and stalks Kator as he hunts swans on a nearby river.
-Her attempt to eliminate him is thwarted when she's called for by Jessica, who notices her gone when she wakes up.
-Kator starts to drown when he walks into the river, alerting Jessica with his screams.
-Jessica and Jo rescue Kator and take him back to the house.
-While the two women clean themselves up, Kator kills and consumes Wally, Jessica's bird who he had been eyeing before.
-Jessica tells Jo that she is no longer willing to be controlled and is leaving with Anders.
-Outraged, Jo knocks Jessica unconscious and runs into the woods to dig a grave for her.
+Her murder attempt is thwarted when Jessica calls for her from the house.
+Kator wades into the river and starts to drown, alerting Jessica with his screams.
+Jessica and Jo rescue him and take him back to the house.
+While the women clean themselves up, Kator consumes Wally.
+Jessica tells Jo that she will no longer be controlled and is leaving with Anders.
+Outraged, Jo knocks her unconscious and runs into the woods to dig a grave for her.
 On waking, Jessica seduces Kator.
 As they start to have sex, Kator's predatory instincts are stirred, causing him to revert to his natural form and tear open Jessica's throat, killing her.
-Having returned to the house, Jo attempts to flee but falls into the open grave just as Kator catches up with her, and she screams as the scene fades to black.
+Having returned to the house, Jo attempts to flee but falls into the open grave just as Kator catches up with her.
+She screams as the scene fades to black.

 Some time later, Kator leaves the house and calls his mother ship on an alien transceiver.
-Hungrily watching two girls walk along the river, he advises his superiors to dispatch more of his kind to Earth.
+Hungrily watching two girls walking along the river, he advises his superiors to dispatch more of his kind to Earth.